 Both of my parents were fairly decent writers, my mom also a multi-media artist and my dad a woodworker.
 I was taught by example that creativity is natural, even important, but it will never pay the rent so “First Things First.”
 Dad had a high-stress job that killed him at 61 years of age.
 Mom had three kids and a case of semi-managed depression.
 Their creative outlets saved them, their marriage, and probably us kids too.

-The gift though, so visible in hindsight, is that writing and I are very old friends.
-I can feel my pulse slow, my exhalation deepen, just by putting a pen in my hand, even when I have nothing to say.
+The gift though, so visible now in hindsight, is that writing and I became very deep friends.
+To this day, I feel my pulse slow, my exhalations deepen, just by putting a pen in my hand, even when I have nothing to say.
 We just sit together and wait in silence.
 That’s what old friends do.